Tonsil problems (tonsillitis and tonsil stones)

 The treatment for tonsil problems depends on the cause

 Whether through viral or bacterial infection.
-In order to determine treatment, it is imperative to first get diagnosed so that you can establish the cause.
+To determine treatment, it is imperative first to get diagnosed by an ENT Specialist in London so that you can establish the cause.

 Treatment for tonsil problems consists mainly of care at home.
 Most cases will subside naturally and can be aided by encouraging rest and proper sleep.
 It is also important that the patient drinks adequate liquids, ideally soothing drinks such as warm water with honey or lemon or cold drinks with ice.